 Understanding what apps your travelers are currently using could give you insight into what you could optimize and use for all your travelers.
 Start by assessing what is in the market and what your frequent travelers are using.
 Then, after implementation, use training to get the most out of mobile apps.

 Mobile booking emerges as the most favored means for organizations to improve service.
 Almost two thirds (63%) of respondents have either implemented mobile booking (29%) or plan to do so (34%).
 A further one in five (20%) are discussing the topic.

 Embrace mobile booking if you haven’t done so already.
 Make sure to communicate the options of changing or updating a booking to your travelers, as they may not be aware they can do so.
 This is good information to include in your pre-trip messaging.

 Big data has gone from being a buzzword to being a necessity for almost every department within an organization.
 But when it comes to travel programs, there is a lack of consistency and clarity in travel data and traveler feedback across the board.
 While there are gaps, this feedback and data are vital to justifying improvements in traveler experience.
 The ability to identify the areas of your travel program that can be optimized with concrete data is a great way to improve your travel program and your travelers’ experience, while, most importantly, increasing savings.

 The ACTE study goes into more detail about the importance of these metrics and how companies are adapting to collect more comprehensive data.
 Here are some methods to consider this year and beyond to support improvements for your travelers:

 - Work-life balance metrics

 Improving the traveler experience is going to (and in some cases already is) bring a lot of change to business travel programs.
 But the outlook is bright with increased savings, improved traveler services, and overall program satisfaction.

-Download the full study on The Evolution of Travel Policy by filling out the form below.
+Download the full study on The Evolution of Travel Policy.